European-Unified-ID/EUID-docs/docs/guides/integration-options-publisher-web.md

 There are two main paths that you can choose to generate an EUID token: you can choose to initiate the EUID token generate request on the client side (in the user's browser) or on the server side.

 Each option has different advantages.
-Client-side integration is easy and fast; integration using Prebid.js 8.21.0 or later is the easiest and fastest integration option.
+We recommend client-side integration using Prebid.js 8.21.0 or later as the easiest and fastest integration option.

 :::note
 For all integration options, you can choose to store the EUID token in local storage or cookie storage.